by AVON HUDSON, MAXINE GOODWIN, DOUGLAS BROOKS, SALLY SHORTER, and TRACEY SHORTER

 Maxine Goodwin is the daughter of an Australian nuclear veteran of the Montebello Island nuclear tests.
 She is a researcher and a social worker, and plays a key role in the international Fallout network of nuclear descendants.

-AVON HUDSON, MAXINE GOODWIN, DOUGLAS BROOKES, SALLY SHORTER, and TRACEY SHORTER
+AVON HUDSON, MAXINE GOODWIN, DOUGLAS BROOKS, SALLY SHORTER, and TRACEY SHORTER

 At Maralinga: photo by John Walden